Karen IT Digital Forensics

 Mobile Device Forensics

-System logs, application logs, authentication records, and event logs are cross-referenced and normalized into a unified timeline.
-This process is often the backbone of an investigation — revealing the full sequence of attacker activity across multiple systems and timeframes.
+System logs, application logs, authentication records, and event logs are cross-referenced and normalized into a unified timeline — revealing the full sequence of attacker activity across multiple systems and timeframes.

 Identification and analysis of malicious code found during an investigation.
 We determine what the malware does, how it persists, what it communicates with, and what data it targeted — providing the intelligence needed to fully eradicate it and understand the attacker's intent.